jncc/deli/README.md

 Style guide
 -----------
+This project has an `.editorconfig` file.
+Make sure to enable support in your editor.
+For VSCode, install the EditorConfig extension.

 Javascript and Typescript are fairly verbose, so optimise for whitespace.

 - don't use `semicolons;` to terminate lines (unnecessary in Javascript)